mbucc/us-atlas/README.md

 ----------------------------------------------------
-Weekend hack to build a county map of Massacusetts.
+Weekend hack to suild a county map of Massachusetts.

     $ make clean start